clarahoffmann/commaai/readme.md

-Marginally calibrated posterior densities for end-to-end learning
+Supplementary Code for "Scalable calibrated posterior densities for end-to-end learning"

 This code provides the code to compute marginally calibrated predictive densities for end-to-end learners based on the implicit-copula neural linear model of Klein, Nott, Smith 2021, which we make scalable using Variational Inference.